-- issues identification
+- Issues identification

-- priority setting
+- Priority setting

-- direction setting
+- Direction setting

-- strategic plan composition
+- Strategic plan composition

-- evaluation/feedback.
+- Evaluation/feedback.

-- 2. Identification of the principal clients and users of the program and the specific service or benefit derived by such persons or organizations.
+2. Identification of the principal clients and users of the program and the specific service or benefit derived by such persons or organizations.

-Benefits Clients

-Objective 1: Improved air quality Citizens of the state

-protection Regulated Community

-Objective 2: Improved solid waste • USEPA

-disposal and hazardous waste TSD DEQ Staff

-resources

-Objective 3: Improved water quality protection Louisiana manufacturers and Dept of Revenue and Taxation.
-Objective 4: Improved efficiency of permitting administration
+Benefits Clients Objective 1: Improved air quality protection Objective 2: Improved solid waste disposal and hazardous waste TSD resources Objective 3: Improved water quality protection Objective 4: Improved efficiency of permitting administration Citizens of the State Regulated Community USEPA DEQ Staff Louisiana Manufacturers Department of Revenue and Taxation

-- 3. Identification of potential external factors that are beyond the control of the entity and that could significantly affect the achievements of its goals or objectives:

-External factors include: - Loss of personnel; training new personnel takes several years. - Refresher training of staff to use integrated data management system, i.e., Advantage RM and EDMS. - New or additional statutory requirements requiring more manpower or resources and potentially identifying new environmental concerns. - Budget constraints - Legal challenge of statutes/regulations/Permitting Decisions - Permit renewals will significantly increase the workload of the staff. - Problems with suppliers - Increased requests for services. - 4.
+- 3. Identification of potential external factors that are beyond the control of the entity and that could significantly affect the achievements of its goals or objectives. - Loss of personnel; training new personnel takes several years. - New or additional statutory or regulatory requirements requiring more manpower or resources and potentially identifying new environmental concerns. - Budget constraints - Legal challenge of statutes/regulations/Permitting Decisions - Permit renewals will significantly increase the workload of the staff. - Problems with suppliers - Increased requests for services - Severe weather impacts to state regions and/or resources; - Technical/electronic failures that affect agency operations and/or access to records; - Public health emergencies. - 4.
 Statutory requirement or other authority: - Environmental Quality Act (Title 30, Subtitle II); R.S.
-30:2011, 2022 A and B, 2022.1, 2023, 20117. - 42 U.S.C. §6901 et seq.
+30:2011, 2022 A and B, 2022.1, 2023, 2017. - 42 U.S.C. §6901 et seq.
 (Resource Conservation and Recovery Act) - CERCLA 42 U.S.C. §9601 et seq.
+(Comprehensive Environmental Response, Compensation, and Liability Act of 1980)
-(Comprehensive Environmental Response, Compensation, and Liability Act of 1980) - Clean Air Act, Clean Water Act, Nuclear Regulatory Commission - DEQ state regulations: LAC Title 33 Environmental Quality Regulations and Environmental Quality Act, Title 30. - LAC 33:I. - LAC 33:III. - LAC 33:V. - LAC 33:VII. - LAC 33:IX. - 40 CFR Parts 123-131; Part 133; and Parts 260 through 281.

-- 5. Description of any program evaluation used to develop objectives and strategies: - Permitting process is reviewed by EPA.
-Each state is either authorized, approved or delegated to issue permits that must meet federal standards as well as comply with LAC 33: I, III, V, VII, and IX. - Management reviews the current situation and adaptation of needed changes. - 6.
-Explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy:

-No duplication of effort exists. - 7.
+- Clean Air Act, Clean Water Act, Nuclear Regulatory Commission - DEQ state regulations: LAC Title 33 Environmental Quality Regulations and Environmental Quality Act, Title 30. - LAC 33:I. - LAC 33:III. - LAC 33:V. - LAC 33:VII. - LAC 33:IX. - 40 CFR Parts 123-131; Part 133; and Parts 260 through 281. - 5.
+Description of any program evaluation used to develop objectives and strategies: - Permitting process is reviewed by EPA.
+Each state is either authorized, approved or delegated to issue permits that must meet federal standards as well as comply with LAC 33: I, III, V, VII, and IX. - Management reviews the current situation and adaptation of needed changes. - Explanation of how duplication of effort will be avoided when the operations of more than one program are directed at achieving a single goal, objective or strategy: No duplication of effort exists. - 7.
 Description of how the performance indicators are used in management decision making and other agency processes: